Venez20/CityOfLondon/README.md

 Advanced selectors:
-- descendent - located on all the html and css file, this is in the menu.
+- Descendent - located on all the html and css file, this is in the menu.
 We used css code on these with descendent advanced selectors.
 Examples are #menu ul ul, #menu ul li, #menu ul a.
 The descendent  selector will be effected because they are elements within the ancestor element.
-- siblings - located on the Contact us.html and css file, this function emphasizes all the siblings within this selector.
+- Siblings - located on the Contact us.html and css file, this function emphasizes all the siblings within this selector.
 This can be located on the Contact us. html file under the h3 ~ p, we made the function to display the siblings in italic.

 Block elements
 - Div tags